 "Alright, Princess you just relax and watch the scenery.
 Ludia is actually nice this time of year."
 Nina nodded and was disappointed to see him close the window so soon.

-"I guess I'll have to..."
-She sighed and slumped back against the side window as the carriage slowly pulled forward past the checkpoint and the staring soldiers and into Ludian territory.
+"I guess I'll have to," She sighed and slumped back against the side window as the carriage slowly pulled forward past the checkpoint and its staring soldiers and into Ludian territory.

 Ludia didn't really look that impressive to Nina.
 It was probably because she was spoiled by Wyndia's flowers, she knew, but all Ludia seemed to offer were normal forests and boring looking plains with dreadful, dull, non unique looking human peasants everywhere.
 She eyed a shabby farmhouse that had two elderly women in rags sitting out on a porch, smoking long, skinny pipes and eying her back with cold, menacing stares.
 Nina shuddered.

 Humans hated Wyndians, it was a simple fact.
 Wyndians had wings.
-They didn't.
+They didn't and it burned them up.

 Another farmhouse crept into view with more perturbed bystanders outside.
 She averted her eyes.